 A more efficient solution to this problem is to constrain the NCO input frequency such that the output period is close to an integral multiple of the demux factor.
 This amounts to instantiating an NCO with sufficient frequency precision such that the frequency error incurred to satisfy this constraint is negligible.
 For the 3G system, 32-bit NCO input frequencies are used, providing an ample safety margin beyond the 24-bit accuracy requirement mentioned above.
-Constraining the requested center frequency to the nearest supported frequency is done as follows.
-First the requested IF center $f_0$ is multiplied by the demux factor M and rounded to the nearest integer, $m = \text{rnd}(M \cdot f_0)$ .
-Next the decomposition $m = M \cdot q + r$ is calculated, where q = k/M and r = k mod M are the quotient and remainder modulo M, respectively.
-Finally, given a total RAM size of R \ M elements, where $R = 2^s$ is the number of rows, the constrained 32-bit center frequency is $f_0' = 2^{32-s} [q+r/M]$ .
+Constraining the requested center frequency $f_0$ to the nearest supported frequency $f'0$ is done by multiplying $f_0$ by the number of RAM elements ( $M \cdot R = 80 \cdot 256 = 5 \cdot 4096 = 20480$ ), rounding to the nearest integer, and then dividing by the same factor.
+In practice the multiply/divide is by a factor of 5 only as the powers of two are trivial.
+The result is computed to greater than 32-bit precision.
 Note that the constraint calculation occurs in the FPGA itself through the use of components specially implemented to reduce computational complexity, allowing the frequency to be updated dynamically on a fast timescale (the same used for the delay and phase offset).

 The need for high dynamic range in the center frequency combined with a high input demux factor requires a multi-stage approach for practical implementation.
-In the final design a second stage of modulation is applied for output bandwidths below 500 MHz to fine-tune the initial, coarser correction.
-Initial wideband downconversion uses a RAM cache allocating R=256 rows for each of the $\{a_k\}$ and $\{b_k\}$ sequences, with individual $a_k$ and $b_k$ values rounded to 9-bit values (sufficient to limit distortion products to $\lesssim -50$ dBm)-thereby consuming (per IF segment) 40 Stratix IV M9K RAM blocks in total for the 9-bit $a_k$ and $b_k$ values and an additional 80 RAM blocks for the 18-bit $da_k$ and $db_k$ delay products.
-Each FPGA contains 1280 M9K blocks and processes four IF segments, in total a 38% M9K utilization by this stage.
-A state machine reinitializes RAM during each lag dump; to speed loading, four parallel NCOs are used, for a net reload time of $(RM/4)/(250\,\text{MHz}) = 20.48\,\mu\text{s}$ -just below the phase switch settling time of 21 $\mu$ s.
+In the final design a second stage of modulation is applied to output bandwidths of 256 MHz and less to fine-tune the initial, coarser correction.
+Initial wideband downconversion uses a RAM cache allocating R = 256 rows for each of the $\{a_k\}$ and $\{b_k\}$ sequences, with individual $a_k$ and $b_k$ values rounded from 12-bit to 9-bit values (sufficient to limit distortion products to $\lesssim -50$ dBm)-thereby consuming (per IF segment) 40 Stratix IV M9K RAM blocks in total for the $a_k$ and $b_k$ values.
+The raw 20-bit $da_k$ and $db_k$ delay products are similarly rounded to 9-bit values, consuming an additional 40 RAM blocks.
+Each FPGA contains 1280 M9K blocks and processes four IF segments, in total a 25% M9K utilization by this stage.
+A state machine re-initializes RAM during each lag dump; to speed loading, four parallel NCOs are used, for a net reload time of $(R M/4)/(256 \text{ MHz}) = 20 \,\mu\text{s}$ -just below the phase switch settling time of $21 \,\mu$ s.
 The RAM is filled such that rows are read sequentially in operation.
-With these parameters, the maximum center frequency error at this stage is $\Delta f_0' = f_N/(RM) = 0.488\,\text{MHz}$ , which meets the resolution criterion for output bandwidths of 500 MHz and above.
-Below this bandwidth a second stage is applied, adjusting the center frequency by the residual $\delta f = f_0 - f_0'$ .
-This stage occurs at low demux and is implemented using the direct output from high-precision NCOs; the maximum frequency error in these modes is $\approx 2\,\text{Hz}$ , a velocity error of $\approx 1\,\text{cm/s}$ for observations at 3 mm.
+With these parameters, the maximum center frequency error at this stage is $|f_0 - f'0| \le f_N / (R M) = 0.500 \text{ MHz}$ , which meets the resolution criterion for output bandwidths of 512 MHz and above.
+Below this bandwidth a second stage is applied, adjusting the center frequency by the residual $\delta f = f_0 - f'0$ .
+This stage occurs at low demux and is implemented using the direct output from high-precision NCOs; the maximum frequency error in these modes is $\approx 2$ Hz, a velocity error of $\approx 1$ cm/s for observations at 3 mm.

-5.3.
+5.4.
 Decimation

-At this stage the complex baseband signal is reduced from 10 GHz to its final bandwidth-ranging from 1.25 GHz to 2 MHz-by applying multi-stage digital filtering and decimation.
-Each stage applies an anti-aliasing FIR filter to reject out-of-band signal power, followed by simple 2:1 or 5:1 decimation (depending on the filter).
+At this stage the complex baseband signal is reduced from 10.24 GHz to its final bandwidth-ranging from 1280 MHz to 2 MHz-by applying multi-stage digital filtering and decimation.
+Each stage applies an antialiasing FIR filter to reject out-of-band signal power, followed by simple 2:1 or 5:1 decimation (depending on the filter).
 See Rauch (2003) for digital filter terminology and Crochiere and Rabiner (1983) and Mintzer (1982) for theoretical background.
 Filtering and decimation in the 3G system is designed to maintain the following criteria over the output bandpass (given ideal input):